By: Will Robertson

 Colin has an impressive list of published poems and essays, but his magnum opus, if you will, is his book Here Be Monsters (University of Georgia Press, 2010), which was a National Poetry Series selection.
 Colin has also been awarded a Pushcart Prize and a Ruth Lilly Fellowship for his poetry.
 Colin, however, is not just a poet; his articles and essays have been published in Slate Magazine and The Bangkok Post (among others) and he is an Emmy-nominated producer of The City Dark, a documentary about the impacts of light pollution.
 What’s more, he is the founder and host of Poet in Bangkok, a conversation and story podcast about making art in Thailand under military censorship.

 Colin’s diverse areas of experience and his extensive teaching pedigree have made him the perfect instructor for our MCCE trips.
 Colin spends his first couple of days with our groups on topic development and writing exercises with the full group, hitting on the big picture idea of what makes a good college essay.
 The latter part of Colin’s involvement with an MCCE group centers around one-on-one writing conferences in order to provide each individual student with guidance on their personal essay.
-We’re thrilled to have Colin back for his second summer of MCCE in 2019, and we can’t wait to see the amazing essays that emerge from this summer’s trips!
+We’re thrilled to have Colin back for his third summer of MCCE in 2020 (virtually this time!), and we can’t wait to see the amazing essays that emerge from this summer’s programs!

 Colin lives in Freeport, Maine with his wife and two children.